 A project funded by the University of Oxford to trial a holistic digital mental health intervention aimed at pandemic-specific challenges.

 I welcome approaches from potential postdocs who have demonstrated excellence in prior work.
 Although internal resources for postdoc projects can be considered, in almost all cases potential fellows will need to apply for funding or bring their own funding.

 I can provide supervision for MSc or DPhil (PhD) projects in the following areas.
 Most projects will need to have an empirical basis (we use both quantitative and qualitative methods).
-Where appropriate, projects will be co-supervised with colleagues who bring relevant expertise.
 Approaches from scientists are very welcome.
 (Please note that, due to time constraints, I am unable to support DPhil student applications, unless these are specifically advertised.)

 - Ethical and/or social dimensions of child mental health, particularly ADHD, Autism and Psychosis

 - Social and/or ethical dimensions of child development; esp early intervention, moral developmentSocial and/or ethical dimensions of neuroscience technology innovation

 - Patient engagement/involvement in the context of science, industry, health, society